OCamlPro/ocp-index/README.md

 `ocp-index` is designed as a simple and light-weight documentation extractor for OCaml, for command-line use or integrated in other tools (e.g. for completion).
-It gathers informations from `.cmi` (à la ocamlbrowser) and `.cmt` files.
+It gathers information from `.cmi` (à la ocamlbrowser) and `.cmt`/`cmti` files, including structure, location, type, and ocamldoc comments when available.

 ## Usage

 `ocp-index COMMAND params OPTIONS`

-COMMAND is for now either `complete` or `type`

 Examples:
 * `ocp-index type Module.ident`
 * `ocp-index complete iden`
 * `ocp-index doc Module.ident` (TODO)
+* `ocp-index locate Module.ident`

 Options:
 * `-I` include dirs / loaded libraries
-* output format: for now only color enable / disable
+* `-O` consider given module as open

+* output format: `--color`, `--show`/`--hide` to control the kinds of idents to display

 ## Build

 ```
-ocp-build ocp-index
+./configure
+make
+make install
 ```

-There is also a Makefile in src/ if you don't have `ocp-build` at hand.
+See below to compile and install the optional `ocp-browser`.

 ## Configuration file

-`ocp-index` will look for a `.ocp-index` file in the current project or in the home directory.
+`ocp-index` will look for a `.ocp-index` file in the current project or in your home directory.
 The file format is *not* final at the moment and likely to change.
 That said, if you want to try it out, you can put a file `.ocp-index` at the root of your project containing `rec dir _build` (or whatever the name of